Croatia national under-15 football team

 The Croatia national under-15 football team represents Croatia in international football matches for players aged 15 or younger.
 It is governed by the Croatian Football Federation, the governing body for football in Croatia.
 It is a member of UEFA in Europe and FIFA in global competitions.
 The team's colours reference two national symbols: the Croatian checkerboard and the country's tricolour.
 They are colloquially referred to as the Mali vatreni ('Little Blazers').
-The Mali vatreni participate in the UEFA Under-15 Development Tournaments, ending up as runners-up in the 2023 tournament in Croatia, its first competition in the tournament so far.
-Other than that, the team competes in Vlatko Marković International Tournament established by the HNS in 2019.
+The Mali vatreni participate in the UEFA Under-15 Development Tournaments, finishing as runners-up in the 2023 tournament in Croatia, their first appearance in the tournament.
+Other than that, the team competes in the Vlatko Marković International Tournament, established by the HNS in 2019.
 The team won the tournament three times, in 2021, 2022 and 2023.

 Recent results

-The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results from the last 12 months, along with any future matches scheduled.